dragon-dune/dragon-dune/README.md

 1. A six-sided dice is rolled, and the Wild Dragon marker is moved from its starting position that amount through the board, in numerical order.
-Any player or gold tokens the wild dragons encounter are are not in a castle or fortress are removed form the game.
+Any units or gold the wild dragons encounter are are not in a castle or fortress are removed form the game.
 2. Note that Orcs only take half losses, rounded up.

 Event Round: